oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 ---
+# vim: spelllang=en
 ###
 # Internet-Draft Markdown Template
 #
-# Rename this file from draft-todo-yourname-protocol.md to get started.
-# Draft name format is "draft-<yourname>-<workgroup>-<name>.md".
-#
-# For initial setup, you only need to edit the first block of fields.
-# Only "title" needs to be changed; delete "abbrev" if your title is short.
-# Any other content can be edited, but be careful not to introduce errors.
-# Some fields will be set automatically during setup if they are unchanged.
-#
-# Don't include "-00" or "-latest" in the filename.
-# Labels in the form draft-<yourname>-<workgroup>-<name>-latest are used by
-# the tools to refer to the current version; see "docname" for example.
-#
 # This template uses kramdown-rfc: https://github.com/cabo/kramdown-rfc
 # You can replace the entire file if you prefer a different format.
 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "A recommendation for filtering AAAA records in stub resolvers"
+title: "A recommendation for filtering address records in stub resolvers"
 abbrev: "AAAA filtering considerations"
 category: info